rubatopy/rubato/docs/source/tutorials/platformer/step1.rst

 parameters.
 The :func:`Vector <rubato.utils.vector.Vector>` class comes loaded with many useful transformation functions and also allows super intuitive math using operator overloading.
 We'll take a deeper look at what that means in a bit.
+Note: we use cartesian coordinates, so the x-axis is horizontal and the y-axis is vertical.

 At this point, running the game should look like this: